 However, these markings are permanent.
 The pattern lines will not wash out, and the marked lines must be completely covered with embroidery so they are not visible.

-To use a heat transfer pen or pencil, trace the design in reverse on a lightweight sheet of paper (the design is traced in reversed because the pressing process creates a mirror image of the design marked on the paper).
+To use a heat transfer pen or pencil, trace the design in reverse on a lightweight sheet of paper (the design is traced in reverse because the pressing process creates a mirror image of the design marked on the paper).
 The easiest and quickest way to do this is to print your pattern, turn it over, and then trace the design on the back side of the paper using the heat transfer pencil.

 If you're using a pencil, be sure that it's very sharp while tracing.
 The pattern lines transferred to the fabric should be as thin as possible so that they do not peek out from under your beautiful embroidery.